Jackson Kowar: Kansas City Royals

 In 2022, Kowar struggled in both Omaha and Kansas City.
 Starting 20 games for the Storm Chasers, he worked to a 4–10 record and 6.16 ERA with 88 strikeouts in 83 1/3 innings pitched.
 He limped to a 9.77 ERA with 17 strikeouts in 15 2/3 innings of work across 7 relief appearances for the Royals.

 Kowar began the 2023 season in Omaha and was called up to the Royals four times, sticking with the team after being recalled on August 17.
 In 23 appearances relief for Kansas City, Kowar struggled to a 6.43 ERA with 29 strikeouts across 28 innings of work.

 Seattle Mariners

 On November 17, 2023, the Royals traded Kowar to the Atlanta Braves in exchange for pitcher Kyle Wright.
 On December 3, he was traded with Cole Phillips by Atlanta to the Seattle Mariners in exchange for Jarred Kelenic, Marco Gonzales, and Evan White.
 On March 10, 2024, the Mariners announced Kowar had a tear in his right ulnar collateral ligament, requiring Tommy John surgery and ending his season.
 The placement was Kowar's first time on the injured list in his career.

 Kowar was placed back on the 60-day injured list prior to the start of the 2025 season, and made rehabilitation appearances for the Triple-A Tacoma Rainiers and rookie-level Arizona Complex League Mariners.
 On May 28, 2025, Kowar was activated from the injured list.
+In 15 appearances for Seattle, he posted a 2-0 record and 4.24 ERA with 15 strikeouts over 17 innings of work.
+Kowar was designated for assignment by the Mariners on January 27, 2026.

+Baltimore Orioles

+On February 3, 2026, Kowar was claimed off waivers by the Minnesota Twins.
+On February 12, Kowar was designated for assignment following the acquisition of Anthony Banda.
+Two days later, he was traded to the Baltimore Orioles in exchange for cash considerations.
+On March 25, Kowar was designated for assignment by the Orioles after failing to make the team's Opening Day roster.
+The following day, he cleared waivers and was sent outright to the Triple-A Norfolk Tides.
+On June 29, he was placed on the full-season injured list ruling him out for the remainder of the season.